openequella/openequella.github.io/guides/SearchingUserGuide.md

   * Rejected—the resource has been rejected at a workflow task.
   * Moderation overdue—a task assigned to the user has passed its due by date.
   * Bad URL – a linked URL is incorrect and doesn’t work.
-  * Purchased resource updated – resource that has been purchased using the EQUELLA Store Front function has been automatically updated from the source Store.
+  * Purchased resource updated – resource that has been purchased using the openEQUELLA Store Front function has been automatically updated from the source Store.
   * Watched resource became LIVE – resource that has been in moderation has now become Live.
-  * Item was sold – resource has been purchased by another institution (only relevant where the EQUELLA Content Exchange is configured).
+  * Item was sold – resource has been purchased by another institution (only relevant where the openEQUELLA Content Exchange is configured).

 ### Filter
 The Filter pane on the Notifications results page displays options relevant to notifications.